aiforged/docs/docs/services/extract-and-verify/llm-extractor.md

 The **LLM Extractor** service in AIForged leverages cutting-edge generative AI models (LLMs) to extract structured data from documents using user-defined prompts.
 With support for multi-prompt workflows, template and child prompting, and full configurability of model parameters, LLM Extractor provides unparalleled flexibility for custom data extraction—without needing to train or label traditional models.

-{% hint style="info" %}
+!!! info
     LLM Extractor empowers you to extract exactly the data you want, in your preferred format, by designing prompts and structured response templates tailored to your use case.
-{% endhint %}

-{% hint style="info" %}
+!!! info
     Even though other LLM service are still available in AIForged such as ChatGPT Extractor and Claude Extractor, it is recommended to use and / or migrate to the LLM Extractor service as the other services have been deprecated.
-{% endhint %}

-{% hint style="warning" %}
+!!! warning
     **❗ Important:**\
     **For all prompt types (Plain Text, JSON, Structured Data), your prompt must always include a clear instruction that the output/result must be in valid JSON format.**\
     &#xNAN;_&#x54;his ensures that responses from the AI model are structured and can be reliably parsed for downstream processing._
-{% endhint %}

 ***